 I have been an Integrative Counsellor and E.M.D.R.
-Therapist for a number of years.
-I will use which ever style of counselling that suits the presenting issue, but go where you go on your journey.
+Therapist for a number of years and my training means that I can use which ever style of counselling that suits the presenting issue, but I let you lead on your journey.

 During the first session, I can answer any questions you may have.
 I take notes, to open up a filing cabinet in my mind and the session moves on from there.
 Each session lasts for fifty minutes and is private and confidential.

 Daytime and evenings appointments are available, please email or call me for further details.

 Entering into the counselling relationship can feel daunting, but take the step - until you do, you will never know how much you have to gain!

 Training, qualifications & experience

 E.M.D.R.
 (Eye Movement Desensitisation Reprocessing) Levels 1,2,3 & 4 Advanced Diploma in Integrative Counselling Therapy, Psychology and Practice

 Courses Attended: E.M.D.R. for OCD WPF Kensington Assessment

 Survivors of Sexual Abuse